 For a while now we have heard of the lost footage from Hammer's Dracula (U.K.)/Horror of Dracula (U.S.) that was found in Japan, and that a few seconds of this footage was incorporated into the ending in the restored Blu-ray of the film released in the UK.
 This footage has surfaced on YouTube and it […]

 TheoFantastique wishes Bram Stoker a very happy and horrific 165th birthday.

-Bram Stoker’s novel Dracula continues to be enjoyed by both fans, and academics, who explore its pages for entertainment as well as something more.
+Bram Stoker's novel Dracula continues to be enjoyed by both fans, and academics, who explore its pages for entertainment as well as something more.
 The religious elements of Dracula have long been recognized, but recent studies are pushing in this in very different directions.
-In his book The Theology of Dracula: Reading the Book [...]
+In his book The Theology of Dracula: Reading the Book of […]

 Dr. Sam George of the University of Hertfordshire informed me about the following upcoming conference.
 Open Graves, Open Minds: Bram Stoker Centenary Symposium 20-21 April 2012 This symposium arose from the Open Graves, Opens Minds: Vampires and the Undead in Modern Culture Research Project, led by Dr Sam George at the University of Hertfordshire.
 Initiated […]